TobiasBuchholz/Plugin.Firebase/docs/cloud_messaging.md

 ## Troubleshooting

 If you are having trouble receiving push notifications on your device, take a look at this helpful https://github.com/TobiasBuchholz/Plugin.Firebase/issues/145#issuecomment-1455182588 by @andyzukunft.

+## Release notes
+- Version 2.0.2
+  - Prevent error message when no image is attached to push notifications
+- Version 2.0.1
+  - Remove unnecessary UseMaui property from csproj files
+  - Readd net6.0 tfm